hubo1016/namedstruct/README.md

 # namedstruct
 Define complicated C/C++ structs in Python with variable length arrays, header/extend relations, extensible structures in one time, parse/rebuild them with a single line of code

-This library is designed for Openflow structures parsing in VLCP (https://github.com/hubo1016/vlcp) project.
+This library is designed for Openflow structures parsing in [VLCP](https://github.com/hubo1016/vlcp) project.
 It is also used

-The documents are still in-progress, see docstring in namedstruct.namedstruct for details.
+Some documents are hosted on [readthedocs](http://namedstruct.readthedocs.org/en/latest/).
+They are still in-progress, see docstring in namedstruct.namedstruct for details.

 Some examples are given in *misc* package, including a complete definition of Openflow 1.0, 1.3 and Nicira extensions.
 They are not part of the library but can be used freely.
 The Openflow structures are very